-This phase elaborates and builds on the Learning Objectives and Performance Steps that were produced in the design phase.
-In addition, it fleshes out all the previous content that was created in the prior two phases, Analysis and Design, into a complete learning platform.
+This phase elaborates and builds on the Learning Objectives and Performance Steps that were produced in the design phase by fleshing out all the previous content that was created in the prior two phases, Analysis and Design, into a complete learning environment.
 The end result is the learning platform — the media and its content, such as software, lesson outlines, performance aids, and video, that contains the instructional content and activities that will aid the learners in their quest for better performance.

 Note that in some Instructional Design circles, development is lumped together with the design phase.
 This is normally truer in smaller organizations where one or two instructional designers are responsible for creating the entire learning platform.
 In larger organizations instructional designers normally create the learning blueprint (Design); while other personnel, such as artists, technical writers, programmers, etc. assist them in creating the various activities as dictated by the blueprint.

-The backwards planning model has six activities in the Development Phase that directly support the Performance Needs:
+The backwards planning model has six activities in the Development Phase that directly support the Performance Needs.
+The chart below shows the six activities, while below it are the six activities listed in more detail.

-- List Learner Activities —Activities are designed and built to assist the learners to master the learning objectives.
-The activities are chosen on the basis that they will help them learn the needed skills and knowledge to support the Business Needs.
+Activities are designed and built to assist the learners to master the learning objectives.
+The activities are chosen on the basis that they will help the learners gain the needed skills and knowledge to support the Business Needs.
 In addition, performance aids that the learners can use on the job are created.
 Performance aids are a great way to assist the learners perform their tasks in that they reduce the learning time and provide information that is not used on a daily basis, thus easily forgotten.

-- Synthesize — The parts of the courseware are combined into a coherent whole so that it best integrates the information and activities into a learning platform that fosters performance.
+The parts of the courseware are combined into a coherent whole so that it best integrates the information and activities into a learning platform that fosters performance.
+When synthesizing the learning activities and processes you often have to use an iterative or prototype to achieve the best learning environment.
+This is because ADDIE or ISD is dynamic, not linear.

-- Validate Instruction — Ensure the learning platform helps the learners to reach the business objective and informs them of the need to perform to the required standards.
+Ensure the learning platform helps the learners to reach the business objective and informs them of the need to perform to the required standards.
+Validation may best be achieved through the use of small group trials, iterations, and evaluations.

 The map below shows how the development phase fits in with the first two phases (analysis and design):